sforest81/en/source/news/index.md

 - 2021.08: Zizhen Dong got his Ph.D. and joined the Department of Atmospheric Sciences, Yunnan University as a postdoctoral researcher.
 - 2021.08: Chuang Zheng got her Ph.D. and joined State Grid Hunan Electric Power Company Limited as a faculty.
 - 2021.08: Hongdou Fan got her M.S. and joined the Max Planck Institute for Meteorology as a Ph.D. student.
-- 2021.05: Lin Wang was included in the top 2% of the most-cited scientists by Standford University.
+- 2021.05: Lin Wang was included in the top 2% of the most-cited scientists by Stanford University.
-- 2021.04: Lin Wang was included in Highly Cited Chinese Researcher in 2020 by Elsevier.
+- 2021.04: Lin Wang was included in the Highly Cited Chinese Researcher in 2020 by Elsevier.
-- 2020.10: Lin Wang was appointed as a member of WCRP Lighthouse Activity Science Plan Development Team
+- 2020.10: Lin Wang was appointed as a member of Wthe CRP Lighthouse Activity Science Plan Development Team
 - 2020.09: New graduate students Wenling Cui, Kangjie Ma, Huanhuan Ran, and Tianyuehan Zhou joined our group.
 - 2020.02: Dr. Hainan Gong was promoted to Associate Professor in IAP.
 - 2020.01: Dr. Peiqiang Xu received the Excellent PhD Thesis Award from IAP.